-A. In the Village Districts and in the Historic Districts, Rest/Convalescence homes are to be located only in existing structures.

-B. Adequate parking is to be provided on site.
+- A. All state and local codes must be met. - B. In the Village Districts and in the Historic Districts, Residential Care/Rehabilitation/ Assisted Living Facilities are to be located only in existing structures and must meet the requirements of the district. - C. Adequate parking is to be provided on site.
 In the Village Districts and Historic Districts, parking is to be located only in the rear of the building.